getindata/kedro-snowflake/docs/source/06_mlflow.md

 ## High level architecture
-The key challenge is to provide access to the external service endpoints (like MLflow) that is currently not yet supported natively in Snowpark.
+The key challenge is to provide access to the external service endpoints (like MLflow) that is currently not yet supported natively in Snowpark (External Access feature is on the Snowflake   roadmap).
 Snowflake external functions are the preferred workaround.
 ![MLflow and Kedro-snowflake](../images/mlflow-support.png)